 NB: It is really important that you keep up your reading at home as well as in school.
 I cannot stress enough how much of an impact it has in the progress you make if you practise your reading at home.

 Parents - please use the questions given out at the beginning of the year (there is a link to download this at the bottom of the page) to support reading with your child.

-Remember, once you have finished your school book, it needs to go in the reading tray so your diary can be checked by Mrs. Palethorpe or Miss Smith.
+Remember, once you have finished your school book, it needs to go in the reading tray so your diary can be checked by an adult.
 We always like you to choose your own reading books in Year 2 as that way you will be more interested in the book!
 It is also great practise for next year when you go into Key Stage 2!
 It is quite alright to spend more than one night on a book, especially if you are working hard to think about the story with an adult in more detail.

 Star of the Day

 Each day, Mrs Ford and the other adults choose someone who has been a star that day.
 This could be for really trying hard in your learning, being a great role model or even just being really polite.
 If you are the star you will get a special certificate to take home.
 You will also get to use a special pencil the next day in your lessons!

 We also give out 'dojo' points, which now link to house points.
 These are different points that are awarded for lots of different things that we value in school such as: being a good friend, exceptional manners, excellent effort and outstanding work.
 At the end of the week we have a class 'dojo' winner who receives a certificate.
 Each week our points are reset.
 If you want to find out more, please watch the video on the link attached. https://www.classdojo.com/en-GB/#LearnMore

 * PUNCTUALITY- Please remember that the children need to be at school for 8.40 am in your designated staggered slot time.
 In Year 2, we regularly stress how punctuality and organisation are very important life skills, so please help us enhance this learning by arriving in school on time every day.
 Thank you for your help with this:-)